rigoneri/syte/README.md

 # Syte

-Syte is a really simple but powerful packaged personal site that has social integrations like tumblr, twitter, github, dribbble and instagram.
+Syte is a really simple but powerful packaged personal site that has social integrations like tumblr, twitter, github, dribbble, instagram, last.fm and soundcloud.
 You can see it in action on my personal site <http://rigoneri.com>

 ### There is only one rule